insqu/sc/README.md

 The final selection of yes will install dependencies required to run the pre-built Hardhat contract `Greeter.sol`, which we will look at later

-Wait for the setup to complete\
+Wait for the setup to complete.

 You should see something like:
 ```
 Project created
 See the README.md file for some example tasks you can run
 ```
-You can read the `README.md` file in any way you like\ One suggestion is to use vim:
+You can read the `README.md` file in any way you like, one suggestion is to use vim:
 ```sh
 vim README.md
 ```
-For those unfamiliar with Vim (or Vi), it can be a little confusing at first\ You may want to look up Vim on a search engine to find commands, but for now it is sufficient to simply read the file _with your eyes_, and when you have absorbed it enter `:q` to exit out of the vim environment
+For those unfamiliar with Vim (or Vi), it can be a little confusing at first.

+You may want to look up Vim on a search engine to find commands, but for now it is sufficient to simply read the file _with your eyes_, and when you have absorbed it enter `:q` to exit out of the vim environment.
+You may need to use `:q!` then `enter` to quit vim.
+Ask if you get stuck!

 It is a good opportunity to try the commands in the the `README.md` file, and take a look at the outputs you get.
 In fact, that is exactly what we are going to do now